 Garmin Connect is where you can access all of your health and activity data.
 The mobile apps are quite detailed and should offer most of what you need, but we’d recommend using the desktop version if you really need to dig into your data.

 The mobile app can be a little daunting if you’ve never used it.
-Garmin tries to pack a ton of information into its app, which can result in visual clutter and difficulties finding certain menus.
-It gets easier to use the more frequently you use it, but new users might struggle a bit.
+Garmin tries to pack a ton of information into its app, resulting in visual clutter and difficulties finding certain menus.
+It gets easier to use the more frequently you use it, but new users might struggle.

 Five different tabs (and a lengthy overflow menu) make up the Garmin Connect app: My Day, Challenges, Calendar, News Feed, and Notifications.
 My Day is essentially your home screen and contains all your health and fitness stats, insights, and more for your current day.
 Here, you’ll see heart rate data, training status, step counts, and even summaries for yesterday and the previous week.
 You can tap on any of these metrics to bring up more detailed overviews of each one.